Kava: History and common names

 In the Cook Islands, the reduplicated forms of kawakawa or kavakava are also applied to the unrelated members of the genus Pittosporum.
 In other languages, such as Futunan, compound terms like kavakava atua refer to other species belonging to the genus Piper.
 The reduplication of the base form is indicative of falsehood or likeness, in the sense of "false kava".
-In New Zealand, it was applied to the kawakawa (Piper excelsum) which is endemic to New Zealand and nearby Norfolk Island and Lord Howe Island.
+In New Zealand, it was applied to the kawakawa (Piper excelsum), which is endemic to New Zealand and nearby Norfolk Island and Lord Howe Island.
 It was exploited by the Māori based on previous knowledge of the kava, as the latter could not survive in the colder climates of New Zealand.
 The Māori name for the plant, kawakawa, is derived from the same etymon as kava, but reduplicated.
 It is a sacred tree among the Māori people.
-It is seen as a symbol of death, corresponding to the rangiora (Brachyglottis repanda) which is the symbol of life.
+It is seen as a symbol of death, corresponding to the rangiora (Brachyglottis repanda), which is the symbol of life.
 However, kawakawa has no psychoactive properties.
-Its connection to kava is based purely on similarity in appearance.
+Its connection to kava is linked to its similarity in appearance and bitter taste.

+Other names for kava include ʻawa (Hawaii), ʻava (Samoa), yaqona or yagona (Fiji), sakau (Pohnpei), seka (Kosrae), and malok or malogu (parts of Vanuatu).

 Characteristics

-Kava was historically grown only in the Pacific islands of Hawaii, Federated States of Micronesia, Vanuatu, Fiji, the Samoas and Tonga.
-An inventory of P. methysticum distribution showed it was cultivated on numerous islands of Micronesia, Melanesia, Polynesia, and Hawaii, whereas specimens of P. wichmannii were all from Papua New Guinea, the Solomon Islands, and Vanuatu.
+Kava was historically grown only in the Pacific islands of Hawaii, Federated States of Micronesia, Vanuatu, Fiji, the Samoas, and Tonga.
+It appears to have originated in Vanuatu; an inventory of P. methysticum distribution showed it was cultivated on numerous islands of Micronesia, Melanesia, Polynesia, and Hawaii, whereas specimens of P. wichmannii were all from Papua New Guinea, the Solomon Islands, and Vanuatu.